heytulsiprasad/wirescript/content/blog/common-problems-faced-with-gatsby-image/index.md

 ### So ultimately,

-I created a basic `motion.div` wrapper that contained just the `Img` component inside it, along with `pointer-events: none` so the image won't posses it's default drag behavior.
+I created a basic `motion.div` wrapper that contained just the `Img` component inside it, along with `pointer-events: none` so the image won't posses it's default drag behaviour.

 ```jsx
 const Image = styled(Img)`